evkx/evkx.github.io/content/guides/evreviewers/_index.md

 Out of Spec Reviews is a YouTube channel that focuses on reviewing electric vehicles and highlighting their capabilities beyond what is typically advertised by manufacturers.
 The channel is run by Kyle Conner and his team, who are passionate about EVs and adventure travel.

-On Out of Spec Reviews, you can expect to find in-depth reviews of a variety of electric vehicles, including the Tesla Model S, Model X, Model 3, and Model Y, as well as the Ford Mustang Mach-E, Volkswagen ID.4, and many others.
-The reviews often include range tests, performance tests, off-road tests, and long-distance road trips to showcase the vehicles' capabilities.
+On Out of Spec Reviews, you can expect to find in-depth reviews of a variety of electric vehicles,

+The reviews often include range tests, performance tests, off-road tests, and long-distance road trips to showcase the vehicles’ capabilities.

 The channel also covers other EV-related content, such as charging infrastructure, electric motorcycles, and even an electric airplane.

 Overall, Out of Spec Reviews provides a unique perspective on electric vehicles and is a great resource for anyone interested in the EV space.

-Out of Spec Reviews is also the only channel that do a systematic tests of Advance Driver Assist Systems.
+Out of Spec Reviews is also the only channel that does systematics tests of Advance Driver Assist Systems.

 Visit their channel and subscribe [here](https://www.youtube.com/@OutofSpecReviews/videos)